Claim

 FAQ

-Verdify uses artifact proof: boundary matrices, scorecards, workflow teardowns, explicit excluded actions, and the public greenhouse lab.
+Verdify uses artifact proof: control matrices, scorecards, explicit excluded actions, and the public greenhouse lab.
 Client case studies will use the same structure when they are publishable.

 For high-trust AI workflows, restraint is evidence.
-Naming what AI was not allowed to do shows the action boundary, approval model, and operating discipline.
+Naming what AI was not allowed to do shows the action limits, approval model, and operating discipline.

 No. The greenhouse comparison is operational evidence with caveats, not a controlled A/B test.
 Its strongest proof is auditability: planner availability, telemetry, stress, cost, and score are visible enough to inspect.